About Art Licensing

 Who Is Art Licensing?

-Art Licensing International has developed into one of the leading commercial licensing companies in the world.
-With 400+ artists and nearly 100,000 images in our archive, we are able to provide manufacturers in every product category access to the best in design resources.
-Art Licensing International has a team of vivacious and enthusiastic individuals.
-Our commitment is displayed through lightning fast communication, working hand-in-hand with our artist and manufacturers to help bridge the gap between creative and strategic planning to foster close relationships with customers along with artists.
-We will stop at nothing for customer satisfaction.
-Our offices are located in the beautiful historical village of Manchester in Southern Vermont, approximately 50 miles north east of Albany, NY international airport.
+Art Licensing International is one of the leading commercial licensing companies in the world.
+With 700+ artists and 130,000 images in our archive, we are able to provide manufacturers in every product category, access to the best in imagery resources.
+ALI’s team of enthusiastic, art-loving individuals are committed to fostering personable relationships with our artists and our customers, bridging the gap between the creative process and strategic planning.
+Customer satisfaction is our priority, emphasizing a one-on-one conversation to customize contracts that work for any industry.
+Our offices are located in the beautiful historic village of Manchester in Southern Vermont, approximately 50 miles north east of Albany, NY International Airport.

 Why Art Licensing?

 Lots of artists ask us, “why do I need an agent to represent my art?”

 Simply, we have years of experience working with manufacturers all over the world.
 We have established relationships with creative directors and licensing directors in major companies that look to us for imagery on their projected product endeavors.
 By negotiating the best licensing deal, we can ensure that the artist is being paid fairly and adequately, allowing artists’ to spend time on creating new imagery.

 But mostly, we know art, and we know the value of creative skill and talent that can match the trends in a very competitive industry.

 Who Will I Talk To At Art Licensing?